cosimocapocello-glitch/ASIMOV-AGI/README.md

 # ASIMOV-AGI
-Metabolic AGI Architecture by Cosimo Angelo Capocello - A Gift to Humanity
+Metabolic AGI Architecture by Cosimo Angelo Capocello created with the support of artificial intelligence.
 # ASIMOV: Metabolic Architecture for General Intelligence

 ## A Gift to Humanity from a Special Education Teacher